huggingface/blog/habana-gaudi-2-bloom.md

 We also presented the results achieved with first-generation Gaudi.
 For smaller models, it can perform on par with or even better than A100 for almost a third of its price.
 It is a good alternative option to using GPUs for running inference with such a big model like BLOOMZ.

 If you are interested in accelerating your Machine Learning training and inference workflows using the latest AI hardware accelerators and software libraries, check out our [Expert Acceleration Program](https://huggingface.co/support).
-To learn more about Habana solutions, [read about our partnership here](https://huggingface.co/hardware/habana) and [contact them](https://habana.ai/contact-us/).
+To learn more about Habana solutions, [read about our partnership and contact them here](https://huggingface.co/hardware/habana).
 To learn more about Hugging Face efforts to make AI hardware accelerators easy to use, check out our [Hardware Partner Program](https://huggingface.co/hardware).

 ### Related Topics